 Shortly after their marriage, Dr. and Mrs. St Aubin moved to Stoney Point (Pointe-Aux-Roche) in Essex County, Ontario.
 Due to the close proximity to Chatham-Kent, Dr St Aubin routinely made the short journey to attend to his patients, primarily in Tilbury and the surrounding countryside.
 His name appears on numerous birth and death records.

-Dr. and Mrs. St Aubin had 8 children all born in Stoney Point; Genevieve, Joseph Theophile “William”, Gerald Xavier, Alphonse Leon “Dudley”, Maurice “Paul” Guilford, Catherine Thelma Marguerite, Wilfred Adelard (who died on the 7th of January, 1925 at the age of 2 of influenza) and Lucie.
+Dr. and Mrs. St Aubin had 8 children all born in Stoney Point; Genevieve, Joseph Theophile “William”, Gerald Xavier, Alphonse Leon “Dudley”, Maurice “Paul” Guilford, Catherine “Kay” Thelma Margot, Wilfred Adelard (who died on the 7th of January, 1925 at the age of 2 of influenza) and Marjory “Lois” Elaine.

 Dr. St Aubin died in 1951.
-In 1972 Mrs. St Aubin was living in Montreal with her daughter Lucie.
-She died in 1973.
-Dr. and Mrs. St Aubin and their son’s Dr. Maurice Paul Guilford St Aubin and Joseph Theophile William St Aubin are all buried at the Annunciation Roman Catholic Cemetery in Tilbury North Twp, Essex County.
+Eventually Mrs. St Aubin sold their home in Stoney Point and she moved to Windsor to live with her daughter Genevieve.
+Mrs. St Aubin died in 1973.
+Dr. and Mrs. St Aubin and their children; Dr. Maurice Paul Guilford St Aubin, Wilfred Adelard St Aubin, Catherine “Kay” Thelma Margot St Aubin and Joseph Theophile William St Aubin are all buried at the Annunciation Roman Catholic Cemetery in Tilbury North Twp, Essex County.